whatwg/web-history/README.md

   the level of standards conformance in Web browsers.

 - [Opera 8](http://en.wikipedia.org/wiki/History_of_the_Opera_web_browser#Version_8)
-  released; first release version of Opera with (limited) XMLHttpRequest support.
+  released; first release version of Opera with (limited) XHR support.

 ## 2005-04